Mandan Mishra

-Mandan Mishra (7 June 1929 – 15 November 2001) was an Indian Sanskrit scholar and the founder of Shri Lal Bahadur Shastri Rashtriya Sanskrit Vidyapeetha, a deemed university in New Delhi.
-He was awarded the Padma Shri by the Government of India in 2000 for his contributions to Sanskrit education.
+Mandan Mishra (7 June 1929 – 15 November 2001) was a Sanskrit scholar from India and the founder of the Shri Shastri Rashtriya Sanskrit Vidyapeetha.
+In 2000, the Government of India awarded Mishra the Padma Shri by for his contributions to the field of Sanskrit.

 Early life and education

-Mandan Mishra was born on 7 June 1929 in Hanutiya village near Jaipur, Rajasthan.
-His father Kanhiya Lal Mishra was a Hindu scholar and his mother Manni Devi was a homemaker.
-The eldest of five brothers and two sisters, he completed his primary education in Amarsar before studying under Shri Pattabhiramshastriji.
+Mishra was born on 7 June 1929, in Hanutiya, a village approximately 50 kilometres from Jaipur.
+His father, Shri Kanhiya Lal Mishra, was a Hinduism scholar, and his mother, Shrimati Manni Devi Mishra, was a housewife.
+The eldest of five brothers and two sisters, Mishra completed his primary education in Amarsar and pursued higher education under the guidance of Shri Pattabhiramshastriji.
+He married Bharti Mishra, and they had one daughter and three sons.